sulfuror/rescript-sh/README.md

 ```
 rescript [repo_name] snapshots
 ```

-You can use as many commands and flags as you want, as you were using restic but calling the name of the script before the option.
+You can use as many commands and flags as you want, as you were using restic alone.
 There are three commands that will not work as restic usually work, and those are the following commands:

 1. `backup`: This command will run a backup according to the variables set before.
 2. `help`: This command will display `rescript` help.